 All our funds are run as concentrated portfolios with a value bias, low turnover and strong sell discipline.
 We seek to invest with conviction for the long term.

 Our structure

-Guinness is wholly independent and has a stable management team.
-The company is 100% employee-owned.
+Guinness is wholly independent, and has a strong, stable management team.
+The company is 100% owned by employees and management.

 IMPORTANT INFORMATION